-All of the submitted staff questionnaire responses indicated that they felt that patients are treated with dignity and respect and are involved in decision making affecting their care.
-Eight staff indicated they were very satisfied with this aspect of care and three indicated they were satisfied.
+All submitted staff questionnaire responses indicated that they felt that patients are treated with dignity and respect and are involved in decision making affecting their care; and that they were very satisfied with this aspect of care.
 Staff spoken with during the inspection concurred with this.
-The following comment was included in a submitted questionnaire response.
+No comments were included in submitted questionnaire responses.